azproduction/lmd/README.md

 If you are using some untrusted 3-party modules or your modules cant `require()` by design you can apply sandbox on that module by adding `"sandbox": true` to your module declaration.
 Now this module can't require and use require sub-functions.
 `undefined` or `Object` (if module under Code Coverage) will passed as require.
-But it can still export all module stuff.
+Sandboxed module can export all module stuff.

 ```javascript
 "third_party_module_b": {